-The objective of the academic grievance procedure is to provide appropriate means whereby an individual holding an academic appointment at WCMC who believes himself or herself to be aggrieved can obtain consideration and, possibly, redress of his or her grievance.
+The objective of the academic grievance procedure is to provide appropriate means whereby an individual holding an academic appointment at WCMC who believes they have been aggrieved can obtain consideration and, possibly, redress of their grievance.

 II.
 DEFINITION AND ASSUMPTIONS